xeodus/Sniper/README.md

 ![Build Status](https://github.com/xeodus/Sniper/actions/workflows/ci.yml/badge.svg)
 ![License](https://img.shields.io/badge/License-MIT%20-white.svg)

-This is an implementation of a trade bot designed for low-latency environments like cryto exchanges.
-It leverages on robust market algorithms and statistical models to take high-frequency trades.
+This is an implementation of a trade bot designed for fast-paced environments like cryto exchanges.
+This is a low-latency and cross-platform bot written in ``Rust``.
+It is leverages on robust market algorithms and statistical models to take high-frequency trades.
 The bot takes care of various market factors both in highly volatile and side ways moving markets.
 The advanced market-making strategies and risk-management protocols are designed to secure sustained growth and minimize market mishaps.
-The bot is written from scratch in ```Rust```.
-The bot is being primarily developed for ```KuCoin``` exchange but hope to deliver for other exchanges too.
+The bot is being primarily developed for ```KuCoin``` and ``Binance`` crypto exchange but hope to deliver for other exchanges too.
+The bot is designed to be ``memory-safe``, ``concurrent`` and ``asynchronous`` in nature, making it suitablefor high-frequency trading applications;

-Sniper is still in its early stages of development, and the code is subject to change.
-The bot is designed to be memory-safe, concurrent, and asynchronous, making it suitable for high-performance trading applications.
+Sniper is still in its ``early stages of development``, and the code is subject to change.

 ## Features

 - [x] **Advanced Market-Making Algorithms**
 - [x] **Risk Management Protocols**
-- [x] **KuCoin API Integration**
+- [x] **KuCoin and Binance API Integration**
 - [x] **WebSocket Integration**
 - [x] **Concurrency Module**
 - [x] **Memory-Safety**